Hill, Rothwell, Northants National

 From 1951 Mass was said at various locations in Rothwell until there were sufficient funds to build a church.
 These were very limited, and St Bernadette’s was built using volunteer labour as far as possible.
 It was built to seat 140, and the final cost was £3,763 0s 8d.
 The cost of the fittings, including the sanctuary rails, reredos, an altar of local stone, font and a stained glass window was about £400.
 The church was opened and blessed by Bishop Parker on June 19, 1959.

-The church remains a Mass centre within Kettering parish.
-It was considerably altered in 1993 when a new porch was added and the entire main roof altered from a butterfly plan to a conventional longitudinal pitch.
+The church was considerably altered in 1993, when a porch was added and the entire main roof altered from a butterfly plan to a conventional longitudinal pitch.

 The interior is of painted brick with flat buttresses and a flat ceiling.
 There is no division between nave and sanctuary other than a deeper buttress on either side.
 Kitchen, confessional and sacristy run along the south side, ending in the porch, which gives access to a WC.
 The east wall of the sanctuary is painted to reflect the window pattern of the west wall.
-The furnishings are simple and not of particular artistic merit.
 The font is of stone, panelled and octagonal and probably older and brought from elsewhere.
 The Stations of the Cross appear to be of coloured glass in oak frames.
 The mahogany benches are original.
 The foundation stone is set in the wall on the north side of the sanctuary.

 Original Date: 1959